aabbtree77/tensors/index.md

 There is no need to know these values when getting the product tables $X_{i}X_{j}$.

 [Shankland (1970)](https://aapt.scitation.org/doi/10.1119/1.1976018) applies [the Faddeev - LeVerrier algorithm](https://en.wikipedia.org/wiki/Faddeev%E2%80%93LeVerrier_algorithm), or rather its advanced variant extended to tackle multiple eigenvalues, see e.g. [Helmberg and Wagner (1993)](https://core.ac.uk/download/pdf/81192811.pdf).
-Note also that here we do not have eigenvectors in a traditional sense, they are the weighted sums of the basis of an abstract algebra $X_{i}$, not some columns extracted from $X_{i}$.
+Note also that here we do not have eigenvectors in a traditional sense, they are weighted sums of the basis $X_{i}$, not some matrix columns.

 [K.J.
 Barnes (1963)](https://spiral.imperial.ac.uk/bitstream/10044/1/13413/2/Barnes-KJ-1963-PhD-Thesis.pdf) seeks the spectrum differently, with the matrix projection operators.

 Mysteriously, the eigenvalues will have multiplicities which can be deduced independently from the Lorentz group theory (Lorentz with "t"), without any iterations and polynomial equations.
-The group theory alone, however, will not get us to the eigenvector equations leading to the Lorenz gauge condition (Lorenz without "t").
+The group theory alone, however, will not get us to the eigenvector equations leading to the Lorenz gauge condition for spin 1 (Lorenz without "t").

 **Exercise 3.** Verify Shankland's spectral results, esp. the case with one vector and one spinor index: "... we find, together with their antiparticles, the following groups of particles: a quadruplet, and two doublets."